 A Trading Unit is an "offtaking" Trading Unit when SiQMij < 0

-Where Si represents the sum over all BM Units belonging to that Trading Unit.
+Where Si represents the sum over all BM Units (other than Secondary BM Units) belonging to that Trading Unit.

 Note that, by default, a BM Unit not comprising a Trading Unit with other BM Units shall be considered to be a ‘Sole Trading Unit’ for the purposes of these calculations.
 The “delivering” and “offtaking” status of such a Trading Unit shall therefore be determined using the Metered Volume of the single BM Unit comprising that Trading Unit.